Network Innovation Grants - How to Apply

 Proposals should be submitted via email to Erin Lloyd, Program Director.

-Requests of up to $5,000 are accepted on a rolling basis and will be reviewed and a funding decision made by Switzer staff within one month of proposal submission.
+Requests of $5,000 or less are accepted on a rolling basis and will be reviewed and a funding decision made by Switzer staff within one month of proposal submission.

 - June 1